 At its most basic level, Second Shift is a story you may have heard before, at least if you move in certain circles: three kids from our world are transported to another, where magic is real, an ancient evil threatens, etc etc. But the show was always meant to be, and we like to think it became, something more.
 The premise provides a fantastical framework for what is ultimately a very human tale about the search for purpose, the consequences of actions, and the meaning of "home".

-But more than anything else, Second Shift was a labor of love... and a learning experience.
-Almost everyone involved started with little or no professional expertise doing whatever their role was on the show (Andrew Schwartz and his audio mastery being a notable exception), but everyone Andrea talked to, everyone who read the final scene of pilot, fell in love with the world and its characters, and wanted to see their stories told, so we learned as we went.
-Cast members helped out by gathering sound effects, editing scenes, and eventually taking over mastering and post-production duties when Andrew had to leave the show for personal reasons.
+More than anything else, though, Second Shift was a labor of love... and a learning experience.
+Almost everyone involved started with little or no expertise in whatever their role was on the show (Andrew Schwartz and his audio mastery being a notable exception), but everyone who read the final scene of pilot fell in love with the world and its characters, and wanted to see their stories told, so we learned as we went.
+It shows in places (all too clearly to the ears of those who made it), but the love is always there.

-Between June of 2005 and July of 2011, Second Shift released 29 episodes and a live "bonus" episode, totaling over 20 hours of full-cast audio theater.
-That time period saw weddings, divorces, changes in career, and cross-country moves, which caused the production schedule to vary from two weeks between episodes to sometimes over a year between episodes.
-And yet, there were always people out there who would discover the show and fall every bit as much in love with the world and the characters as we had; their comments, reviews, and analyses served as a reminder that however long it took, we had to get the story told.
+Between June of 2006 and July of 2011, Second Shift released 29 episodes and a live "bonus" episode, totaling over 20 hours of full-cast audio theater.
+That time period saw weddings, divorces, career changes, and cross-country moves, causing the production schedule to vary from two weeks to sometimes over a year between episodes.
+And yet, there were always people out there who would discover it for the first time and fall in love as much as we had.
+Their comments, support, and analyses served as a reminder that however long it took, we had to get the story told.

 ("Greatest health to you")